 For general information about the high-level operation of a serial device, see the information about the communications resources that are supported by the Windows Base Services in the Microsoft Windows SDK.

-This sample demonstrates serial drivers.
-It includes a simple virtual serial driver (ComPort) and a controller-less modem driver (FakeModem).
+- A simple virtual serial driver (ComPort) and a controller-less modem driver (FakeModem).